 Another remedial tool in my self-care kit is transitioning my solitude and the silence that can come along with it.
 Society’s stigma of solitude (as oppose the advocacy to always staying busy and productive) is not healthy.
 The maelstrom of events of mother’s death following a worldwind of life events involving three weddings (a wedding for each of my remaining unwed children scheduled all within a six-month period) with me attending as newly single, multiple household moves of downsizing and deciding if I treasure, transfer or toss through things holding lifelong memories that I didn’t want to get rid of, and then another heartbreak relationship) was wearing me down.
 Pastor said, “Now it is time for you to take care of you.”
 I understood what he was saying (Ps.
 46:10).
 In my busy doings, I was avoiding myself.
 I was still too busy with others, helping and caring for them at the cost of my own wellbeing.
 Don’t get me wrong giving to others creates a sense of gratitude, of purpose, fulfillment, even pleasure but I had some baggage that needed unpacking that was tainting my actions and attitude instead of giving me the usual strength from the labors of love.
 I had to learn to live with me, by myself and not feel alone.

 Sara Maitland, who did a study on solitude shares some of the benefits:

 “A deeper consciousness of oneself

 a deeper relationship with the transcendent (the numinous, the divine, the spiritual)

 increased creativity, and

-Contrary to thought, solitude helps us to be better at relating.
-It is through traveling in our own interior landscape that can be truly liberating.
-Our thoughts are better thought through; we know what we believe to be true about ourselves.
+Theologian Paul Tillich said, “Loneliness expresses the pain of being alone.
+Solitude expresses the glory of being alone.”
+Contrary to thought, our solitude helps us to be better at relating.
+It is through traveling in our interior landscape that can be truly liberating that can be truly liberating.
+Our thoughts become better thoughts through, we know what we believe to be true to ourselves.